tesujimath/mime-apps-preferences/README.md

 chosen in practice to handle text/plain, even if it appears at the top of the Preferred Applications list.

+`mime-apps-preferences` will act on and preserve any added associations in the `mimeapps.list` file, but provides no facilities for editing these.

 ## Internal Details

 `mime-apps-preferences` is a Python/Tkinter script.